Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 The above calculation is for simulation purposes only.
 It is reflective of self-pay pricing, includes highly variable estimates paid to CNY and third parties, and national averages obtained through internal research, FertilityIQ, ASRM, and Resolve.
 Billing through insurance will likely result in substantially different fees.
 CNY Fertility does not warrant or guarantee any price for services conducted or rendered by a third party and recommends everyone obtain written estimates from any medical facility involved in your treatment as well as verification of coverage from your insurance company prior to beginning treatment.

-To learn more about the cost of IVF and Embryo Transfers head here.
+To learn more about the cost of IVF and Embryo Transfers, head here.

 Fresh vs. Frozen Success Rates: